scala/docs.scala-lang/2018-11-26-sip-minutes.md

 2. Providing recommendations for migration from Scala 2 to Scala 3;
 3. Work with the Scala Center to be a point of reference during the transition to Scala 3, incorporating feedback from implementation experience and from the community.

-During the meeting, the Committee came up with the curated list of the Core Scala 3 features, that are considered as a bundle that represents Scala 3, others are marked as "not core" or "essential".
+During the meeting, the Committee came up with the curated list of the Core Scala 3 features, that are considered as a bundle that represents Scala 3.
+Other features are marked as "not core" or "essential".
 Please see the [full list here](https://docs.google.com/spreadsheets/d/1GWJUo0U3JbBtrfg5vqgb6H5S6wlU5HnTxebLcHwD1zw/edit?usp=sharing), naming the "core" features as follows:

 [Early Initializers](https://dotty.epfl.ch/docs/reference/dropped/early-initializers.html)